bobbicodes/mecca/README.md

 See the paper, [Game Scoring: Towards a Broader Theory](/docs/game-scoring.pdf) for a fantastic treatment of the specific musical inventions that came about through creatively overcoming the technological limitations historically involved in the development of game music.

-So how can we expand the sonic pallet without turning it into a choose-a-phone?
+So how can we expand the sonic palette without turning it into a choose-a-phone?

 This question goes right to the heart of a creative platform's design philosophy, and mine is something like (to put it in one line): "to subtly encourage the use of effective idioms while maintaining maximal expressivity."